Skip to main content

 5. Publish Release: Click the “Publish release” button.

 6. Copy URLs: On the release page, your images will be listed as assets.
 Right-click on each asset’s filename and select “Copy Link Address”.
-These are the permanent, public URLs you’ll need for your manifest.
+These are the permanent, public URLs you’ll need for your prometheus.yml manifest.

-Step 5: Publish Your Service
+Step 4: Publish Your Service (One Command)

 # Using the npm script (replace "1.0.0" with your version)

-npm run app-store publish "1.0.0"
+npm run app-store release "1.0.0"

 # Direct CLI command (replace "1.0.0" with your version)

-npx @prometheus-protocol/app-store-cli publish "1.0.0"
+npx @prometheus-protocol/app-store-cli release "1.0.0"

-Step 6: Monitor the Verification Status
+Step 5: Monitor the Verification Status

 1. Go to https://prometheusprotocol.org/audit-hub

-Speeding Up the Review
+Speeding Up Security Audits

 🎉 Congratulations!
 Your MCP server is a trusted, verified, and discoverable part of the Prometheus ecosystem.